nrwl/nx/CONTRIBUTING.md

 After that run `yarn linknpm`.

+### Automatic rebuild

+You can run `yarn watch` in order to repeat this operations (build and link) on any changes you make on typescript files.
+This can be use along with (for example) `cd build/packages/schematics && yarn link` if you need to test it on a project.

 ### Running Unit Tests

 To make sure your changes do not break any unit tests, run `yarn test`.
 You can also run `yarn test:schematics` and `yarn test:nx` to test the schematics and nx packages individually.